-It should look like this when all the webbing is pinned in place.
+It should look like the photo above when all the webbing for the straps is pinned in place.

-6. Sew the webbing by starting at the top of one side of webbing and then sew across the webbing just underneath, or right on top of the top edge seam (to leave pocket free for the dowel).
-I sewed back and forth a couple of times to reinforce these top edges, as they get a lot of pressure when carrying wood.
+Start at the top of one side of the webbing and then sew across the webbing just underneath, or right on top of the top edge seam (to leave pocket free for the dowel).
+Sew back and forth a couple of times to reinforce these top edges, as they will get a lot of pressure when carrying wood.

-Turn the carrier and sew close to the edge of the webbing all the way to the other side, turn again and go across just like the other end (reinforcing a couple of times), and then turn and continue up the other side, again close to the edge.
+Turn the carrier and sew close to the edge of the webbing all the way to the other side, turn again and go across just like the other end (again reinforcing a couple of times), and then turn and continue up the other side, again close to the edge.